Category : Uncategorized

 - The children examine pairs of objects and make comparisons, e.g. lunchbox and schoolbag, chair and book, crayon and pencil case.
 Encourage the children to ‘weigh’ these objects in their hands; using outstretched hands, either to the side or in front of the body, as this can help the children get a better sense of which object is heavier/lighter.

 - Elicit from the children how they might verify their hand-weighing.
 Introduce a balance and demonstrate how to use it.
 If sufficient balances are available allow one per group of four to six children.
-If there are not enough bought balances perhaps consider assembling some simple clothes hanger balances, from which two identical (ask the children why these need to be identical) baskets, trays or plastic bags are hung (see video below).
+If there are not enough commercial balances, a simple alternative is to use a clothes hanger, from which two identical (ask the children why these need to be identical) baskets, trays or bags are hung (see video below).

 - Move on to pairs of objects whose difference in weight may not be obvious, e.g. crayon and marker.
 Let individual children test pairs of objects on the balance.